daira/tahoe-lafs/docs/specifications/leasedb.rst

 The accounting crawler performs the following functions:

-- delete the objects containing unleased shares — that is, shares that have stable entries in the leasedb but no current leases (see below for the definition of "stable" entries).
+- Delete the objects containing unleased shares — that is, shares that have stable entries in the leasedb but no current leases (see below for the definition of "stable" entries).

-- discover shares that have been manually added to storage, via ``scp`` or some other out-of-band means.
+- Discover shares that have been manually added to storage, via ``scp`` or some other out-of-band means.

-- discover shares that are present when a storage server is upgraded to version v1.11.0 or later from a previous version, and give them "starter leases".
+- Discover shares that are present when a storage server is upgraded to version v1.11.0 or later from a previous version, and give them "starter leases".

-- recover from a situation where the leasedb is lost or detectably corrupted.
+- Recover from a situation where the leasedb is lost or detectably corrupted.
 This is handled in the same way as upgrading from a previous version.

-- detect shares that have unexpectedly disappeared from storage.
+- Detect shares that have unexpectedly disappeared from storage.
 The disappearance of a share is logged, and its entry and leases are removed from the leasedb.